zkutalik/ssimp_software/doc/manual.md

 `--missingness [none]` string: `ind` (recommended), `dep`.
 Enables variable sample size approach. `ind` stands for independent, and `dep` for dependent.

-`--n.cores [1]` Number of cores to use (will be implemented around November 2017).
-Have a look at the workaround below.
+`--n.cores [1]` Number of cores for multiprocessing.
+Not implemented yet, but on our list of things to be done.

 ### Multiprocessing
 [//]: -------